 Clerkships, for Sites and Supervisors

-For more than 35 years, the MGH Institute in Boston has been educating the best and brightest health care professionals in nursing, physical therapy, and speech-language pathology.
-The school recently added an Occupational Therapy program, and in 2015, we launched a Physician Assistant program.
+For more than 35 years, the MGH Institute in Boston has been educating the best and brightest health care professionals in nursing, physical therapy, occupational therapy, physician assistants, and speech-language pathology.

 Our programs are top ranked by US News & World Report, and our students are highly sought after when they graduate.

 Benefits of being a preceptor for the MGH Institute include

 - Access to Massachusetts General Hospital's online Treadwell Library